jimcarson/datascience/README.md

 Assignment 5: Machine learning with R using a real data set.
 This was a cool assignment because it had a degree of real-life (e.g., bad data)

+Assignment 6: Optional visualization exercise using Tableau.
+For this, my dashboard was simply a graphic depicting the frequency, by state, of precautionary landings following an animal strike on a departure phase (run-up or climb).
+New York, Ohio, Illinois and Pennsylvania had the highes occurrence of events during climbing, Texas during run-up.